-Turnover for the year decreased by 13% compared to 2021.
-This is due to a combination of the stabilisation of overall market supply for one key molecule and growth in some other key molecules compared to last year.
+Turnover for the year increased by 3.6% compared to 2024.
+This is due to leveraging certain market opportunities that arose due to short supply of some key molecules as compared to last year.
 Third party sales remained consistently strong however there continues to be strong competition in existing molecules across the business.